TomfromBerlin/Zsh-Disk-Guard/README.md

 # where do you want to store your plugins?
 ZPLUGINDIR=$HOME/.config/zsh/plugins
 # <------------------>
-# clone zsh_unplugged and store it with your other plugins and source it
+# get zsh_unplugged and store it with your other plugins and source it
 if [[ ! -d $ZPLUGINDIR/zsh_unplugged ]]; then
   git clone --quiet https://github.com/mattmc3/zsh_unplugged $ZPLUGINDIR/zsh_unplugged
 fi